 As I mentioned the thing I love most about this card is how easy the miles are to redeem for a travel statement credit.

 But a close second is that this card earns 2 miles per dollar on every purchase every day.

-After meeting the minimum spending requirement of $4,000 in the first three months after opening the card you’ll have at least 83,000 miles to redeem.
+For example, if you earn 75,000 miles after meeting the minimum spending requirement of $4,000 in the first three months after opening the card you’ll have at least 83,000 miles to redeem.

-If you redeem for a statement credit you’ll get $830 dollars worth of travel costs erased from your balance.
+If you redeem for a statement credit you’ll get $830 worth of travel costs erased from your balance.

 That’s great value from one card bonus!